dairotenorio/saucedemo/readme.md

-    - For Windows: 	`npm run test-all-multi-browser-win` `npm run test-all-chrome-win` Important Notes: If we get an error during the execution the report won't open automatically, in that case the command `npm run report` should be executed to see the error
+    - For Windows: 	`npm run test-all-multi-browser-win` `npm run test-all-chrome-win` Important Notes: If we get an error during the execution the report won't open automatically, in that case the command `npm run report-mac` or `npm run report-win` should be executed to see the error